Rishabh9023/CEL-Traffic-flow-case-study/README.md

 ## 📌 Aim

 To model traffic flow balance at a four-way road junction using the principle of conservation of vehicles, formulate the system in matrix form, and compute traffic flows.
-The model also incorporates nonlinear congestion effects and kinetic theory concepts to improve realism.

 ---